-AI is what enables the marketers to know the number of clicks that an ad got and in which region.
+AI is what enables marketers to know the number of clicks that an ad got and in which region.
 Basically, the analytics results are based on the data collected from an advert.
 If an advert is getting more clicks in Asia, then it’s clear that the marketers should focus on showing the advert there.
 This has the potential of delivering a high Return on Investment.

 Albert is a software that uses AI and Machine Learning to offer insights into the effectiveness of an online advert.
 The software helps marketers to extract data from different advert channels.
-These include emails, mobile, social search and also display.
+These include emails, mobile, social search, and also display.
 Effective sales and marketing would not be easy without such kind of software.

 Therefore, they can be able to offer insights into the future when it comes to advertising.
 This way, brands can increase leads, lift their ROI, and at the same time increase conversions.
-Here is a real testimony from a company that uses this AI software to monitor the performance of their online advertising.
+Here is a real testimony from a company that uses this AI software to monitor the performance of its online advertising.

 #7 Artificial Intelligence for Dynamic Pricing

-Marketers don’t only want to be able to predict the market trends.
+Marketers don’t only want to be able to predict market trends.
 They also want to apply effective dynamic pricing strategies.
 This enables brands to optimize sales when demand is high.
 For instance, Artificial Intelligence enables airlines to offer different prices for different dates.
 To determine such pricing, the airline would need to know how many people have checked out the flight availability data for that date.
 They will also check how many people have shown the intention to book in relation to actual bookings made.
 Then, using this data, they can determine whether to lower the prices to increase bookings or increase the price to take advantage of the high demand.

 Amazon uses dynamic pricing to determine the price of items.
-Therefore, you might check the price of an item in the morning and come back in the evening the price has changed.
+Therefore, you might check the price of an item in the morning and come back in the evening if the price has changed.
 This is a good use case of Artificial Intelligence to set dynamic pricing.
 Top monitor price changes on Amazon check out https://camelcamelcamel.com.